vshcherbyna/igel/README.md

 Consider supporting Igel development on [Patreon](https://www.patreon.com/igel).

-Igel is a hobby project, but it takes time and money to develop chess engine and train networks.
-Currently I am renting dedicated server hardware at OVH and I appreciate any help/donation to help pay the server bills.
+Igel is a hobby project, but it takes time and money to develop chess engine and train Igel networks.
+I am in need of renting a dedicated server hardware to train Igel networks and I appreciate any help/donation to help paying the server bills.